Outdoor Faucet Repair: Common Problems, Costs & DIY Fixes

 How a Frost-Free Faucet Works

-A frost-free (or freeze-proof) faucet features an elongated stem — typically 8 to 12 inches long — that pushes the shut-off valve deep into the warm interior of your home.
+A frost-free (or freeze-proof) faucet features an elongated stem, typically 8 to 12 inches long, that pushes the shut-off valve deep into the warm interior of your home.
 When you turn the handle off, it also opens a small drain path that allows the water remaining in the outdoor portion of the pipe to drip out, leaving nothing behind to freeze.
 Most frost-free models also include a vacuum breaker to prevent contaminated water from being siphoned back into your home's supply.

 Important: A frost-free faucet only works as designed if you remove your garden hose before winter.
-A connected hose blocks the drain path, trapping water inside — defeating the entire purpose of the frost-free design.
+A connected hose blocks the drain path, trapping water inside and defeating the entire purpose of the frost-free design.

 Pincher's Pro Tip